Crowl History, Family Crest & Coats of Arms

 Early History of the Crowl family

-Another 143 words (10 lines of text) covering the years 1273, 1657, 1661, 1679, 1754, 1757, 1724 and 1747 are included under the topic Early Crowl History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crowl research.
+Another 72 words (5 lines of text) covering the years 1273, 1657, 1661, 1679, 1754, 1757, 1724 and 1747 are included under the topic Early Crowl History in all our PDF Extended History products and printed products wherever possible.

 Crowl Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Crowl are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Crowl include: Crowell, Crowel, Croull, Crowill, Crawll and others.